FAQs

 Onion FAQs

-- On a cutting board, remove the stem end of the onion and trim the root but leave it otherwise intact.
+- Place the onion on a cutting board.
+Remove the stem end and trim the root, but leave it otherwise intact.

-- Cut parallel slices of the desired thickness vertically through the onion from the root toward the stem end without cutting completely through the root end.
+- Cut parallel slices of your desired thickness vertically from the root toward the stem end without completely cutting through the root end.

-- Make a single horizontal cut on a small onion or two horizontal cuts on a large onion, again without cutting through the root end.
+- Make a single horizontal cut on a small onion (or two cuts on a large onion), again without cutting through the root end.

 - Turn the onion and cut slices perpendicular to the other slices to produce diced onion.
 Make the thickness of these slices similar to the thickness of the vertical slices.

-- On a cutting board, remove the stem and root ends of the onion.
+- Place the onion on a cutting board.
+Remove the stem and root ends of the onion.

-- Working with one half at a time, place the onion cut side down and with one of its round edges facing your knife.
+- Work with half of the onion at a time.
+Begin by placing it cut side down and with one of its round edges facing your knife.

-- Angle your knife at 45 degrees from the cutting board and begin slicing into matchstick-size pieces.
+- Angle your knife at 45 degrees to the cutting board and begin slicing the onion half into pieces about the size of matchsticks.

 - Continue cutting in a radial manner, gradually changing the angle of the knife with each cut.

-- By the time you reach the middle of the onion, your knife should be at a 90-degree angle to the cutting board.
-When you’re most of the way through, and it begins to feel a little unstable, flip over the onion and continue slicing.
+- Your knife should be at a 90-degree angle (vertical) by the time you reach the middle of the onion.
+When you are most of the way through and the onion begins to feel a little unstable, flip it over and continue slicing.

-- On a cutting board, remove the stem end of the onion and trim the root but leave it otherwise intact.
+- Place the onion on a cutting board.
+Remove the stem end and trim the root, but leave it otherwise intact.
 Peel away the outer skin.

-- Position the onion in the center of your cutting board with the stem end facing your knife and cut slices of the desired thickness.
+- Position the onion in the center of the board with the stem end facing your knife.
+Cut slices of your desired thickness.

-TIP: If you’re uncomfortable slicing the round onion, hold the onion so the stem end is facing you, then cut away a ¼” inch piece from the side of the onion so that is lays flat on the cutting board.
+Tip: If you are not comfortable slicing an onion because it is round, hold it so the stem end is facing you, then cut away a quarter-inch piece from the side of the onion so it can lay flat on the cutting board.

 Peeled onions

-- Store whole peeled onions in the refrigerator
+You can store whole peeled onions in the refrigerator.

 Cut onions

-- Store cut onions in an airtight container, bag or wrapped in plastic wrap in the refrigerator
+Store cut onions in an airtight container, bag, or wrapped in plastic wrap in the refrigerator.
+They should be good for up to 7 days when stored properly.

-- Cut off the top and peel the outer layers leaving root end intact
+Cut off the top and peel the outer layers, leaving the root end intact.

-- The root end has the highest concentration of sulphuric compounds that make your eyes tear
+(The root end has the highest concentration of sulphuric compounds, which is what makes your eyes tear.)

-One medium onion equals about 1 cup chopped onion.
+One medium onion generally yields about 1 cup of chopped onion.

 Some of the information for the FAQs is from Potatoes USA and National Onion Association.